 • Dana Limited

 • Exel Industries

 • Sany Heavy Industries

-In December 2019, Hitachi Construction Machinery had developed a mini excavator prototype (5-ton class) that was battery-powered, aiming to establish an electric construction machinery for a market taking off rapidly in the future.
+In December 2019, Hitachi Construction Machinery developed a mini excavator prototype (5-ton class) that was battery-powered, aiming to establish electric construction machinery for a market taking off rapidly in the future.

-VynZ Research conducts extensive primary research to understand the market dynamics, validate market data and have key opinions from the industry experts.
-The key profiles approached within the industry includes, CEO, CFO, CTO, President, Vice President, Product Managers, Regional Heads and Others.
-Also, end user surveys comprising of consumers are also conducted to understand consumer behavior.
+VynZ Research conducts extensive primary research to understand the market dynamics, validate market data and have key opinions from industry experts.
+The key profiles approached within the industry include, CEO, CFO, CTO, President, Vice President, Product Managers, Regional Heads, and Others.
+Also, end user surveys comprising consumers are also conducted to understand consumer behavior.

 Source: VynZ Research